Archon-444/KasPump/PRODUCTION_STATUS.md

 - Ready for team development and deployment
 - Documentation is comprehensive and up-to-date

-**Ready to launch as soon as AMM address resolution is implemented!**
+**Ready to launch after live data integrations and trading flows are finalized.**